Shreyans06/BERT-text-classification/README.md

 ### BERT-Stock-Direction-Prediction-using-news

-This project focuses on harnessing the power of viral tweets and news data to accurately predict stock prices for two prominent technology companies, Amazon and Apple.
-I employ natural language processing (NLP) techniques and machine learning algorithms to extract insights from social media and news sources.
-The project presents the methodology and techniques used to achieve this goal and evaluate the predictive performance of our models — a stock price direction prediction project built using the BERT pre-trained model.
+This project leverages the power of BERT (Bidirectional Encoder Representations from Transformers) for predicting stock price direction based on news articles and viral tweets.
+The model is fine-tuned to classify whether stock prices will go up or down, using a combination of Natural Language Processing (NLP) techniques and financial datasets.

+### Features
+- BERT Model: Fine-tuned for stock price movement prediction.
+- NLP Techniques: Utilizes tokenization and feature extraction (TF-IDF, Word2Vec).
+- Performance: Achieved ~72.5% accuracy in prediction.

 ### CODE
 1. ``` trainer.py ``` contains the train helper function for the BERT.